- What are x-rays and gamma rays?

 In adults: The amount of radiation varies depending on the test.
 For example, the exposure from a 2-view chest x-ray is about 0.1 mSv, while exposure from a regular chest CT is about 7 or 8 mSv.
 The exposure from a PET/CT scan (which combines a PET scan of the body with a CT scan) can be as high as 30 mSv.
 Fluoroscopy, which uses x-rays to make real-time moving images, is like getting many x-rays in a row.
 It exposes people to different amounts of radiation depending on how long it is used.
 The amount of radiation used in many imaging tests has gone down over time as technology has improved.

 In children: Radiation exposure also varies based on the test.
 Unless the settings on the scanner are adjusted for body size, exposure levels can be higher than they would be for an adult.
-For example, one study found that an abdominal CT may expose an adult’s stomach to about 10 mSv, while a newborn baby’s stomach would be exposed to 20mSv by getting the same test.
+For example, one study found that an abdominal CT may expose an adult’s stomach to about 10 mSv, while a newborn baby’s stomach would be exposed to 20mSv by getting the same test without the settings adjusted.

 For children, exposure to radiation from imaging tests is of particular concern, because: